 The Book of Job is a portal into an unseen war, a tribute to the glory of God in creation, and a testimony to the fact that people inevitably disappoint each other and that great men are only men after all.
 This book can be very confusing, with so much wisdom to unpack, and therefore… Continue reading James: A Commentary on The Book of Job?

-Before Moses gave the Ten Commandments to the tribes of Israel, before the crucifixion of Jesus Christ, and before Muhammad founded Islam, there was a mighty son of the East who lost everything and wanted to enter God's court with boldness ("like a prince").
+Before Moses delivered the Ten Commandments to the Israelites, before Jesus was crucified, before Muhammad founded Islam, there was a mighty son of the East who lost everything and wanted to appeal in heaven's court with boldness ("like a prince").
 Jews, Christians and Muslims honor him.
 Scholars are puzzled by him.
-Even… Continue reading Dusting Off The Arab Hero of The Bible
+Even in his own… Continue reading Dusting Off The Arab Hero of The Bible

 I haven't been in the "zone" now for seven months!
 Unprecedented!
-I have some free time now, so I'm energized and more like my normal self.
-Decluttering--not writing--is currently at the top of my agenda (I've been inspired by Becky's blog about minimalist lifestyle, and I'm stoked to try some of her ideas in 2018).… Continue reading Every Year With Jesus Is A Good Year
+I have some free time now.
+I'm energized and more like my normal self.
+Decluttering--not writing--is currently at the top of my agenda (I've been inspired by Becky's blog about minimalist lifestyle, and I'm stoked to try some of her ideas in 2018).
+But… Continue reading Every Year With Jesus Is A Good Year

 Well, my friends, it's March, and I'm sure we all agree that Old Man Winter has way, way overstayed his welcome.
 I thought I'd be making espressos or waitressing somewhere and writing web content for a friend.
 Instead, I'm working in our office, and my current occupation doesn't involve traveling to anywhere except the post office.… Continue reading Madam Secretary Reflects on International Relations and Happy Happenstance